Enriched functional limit theorems for dynamical systems: Introduction

 Point processes have been used successfully to prove functional limit theorems in $D$ (\cite{R87}).
 Here, since we need to keep control of the information during the excursions, we will use a new type of point processes introduced in \cite{BPS18}, where the authors considered point processes in non-locally compact spaces, designed to maintain the ordering of the cluster observations collapsed into the same instant of time, and proved their convergence, under some conditions, for stationary jointly regularly varying sequences.
 In \cite{BPS18}, the authors then applied this convergence of point processes to obtain convergence of sums of jointly regularly varying sequences of random variables in the space $E$.
-In order, to prove convergence in $F'$, we will generalise their results to more general stationary processes and under weaker conditions, in particular, under a much weaker mixing condition, which is essential to apply to processes arising from dynamical systems.
-Yet, this generalisation may have an interest on its own, in the more classical probabilistic setting.
+In order to prove convergence in $F'$ we will first generalise their results to more general stationary processes and under weaker conditions, in particular, under a much weaker mixing condition, which is essential to apply to processes arising from dynamical systems.
+We then push this further using inducing methods, which essentially means that only the induced system needs to satisfy the mixing conditions.
+In this framework, each sequence for the induced system has an attached sequence which corresponds to what happens in the uninduced case.
+The point processes then have a $\Z^2$ component at each $t^*$.
+These can then be projected to $F'$, incorporating all the information from the uninduced system into the limit functionals.
+We observe that the limit point processes in \cite{PS20}, in common with \cite{FFM20}, do not record the order of observations in the cluster so our theory is more general than these previous results, even in the simple example given above.
+These generalisations may have an interest on its own, in the more classical probabilistic setting.

-A sketch of a reduced version of one of our main theorems (Theorem~\ref{thm:extremal-process}) is as follows.